 The number of bedrooms you want will depend with whom you’re living with.
 For example, if you’re a family, you may want a separate bedroom from your child.
 If you’re just on your own, will you have a roommate?
 You probably each want your own bedroom so perhaps a 2 bedroom apartment.
 If you intend to live alone, perhaps a single bedroom is all you need (or a 1 Bedroom Apartment), unless you have regular guests or prefer a larger apartment with more bedrooms.

-Choosing the right floor plan for your apartment doesn’t have to be too stressful when you know what to consider.
+Choosing the right floor plan doesn’t have to be too stressful when you know what to consider.
 Use these guidelines to help you make the right decision for you and your family.